Skip to content

 Context and Problem Statement

 To increase adoption of Welkin, we were asked to observe the Principle of Least Astonishment.
 Currently, Welkin's handing of kubeconfig is astonishing.
-Most tools in the ecosystem use the standard KUBECONFIG environment variable and kubecontext implemented in the client-go library.
+Most tools in the ecosystem use the standard KUBECONFIG environment variable and kubeconfig context implemented in the client-go library.
 These tools leave it up to the user to set KUBECONFIG or use the default ~/.kube/config.
-Similarly, there is a default kubecontext which can be overwritten via command-line.
+Similarly, there is a default kubeconfig context which can be overwritten via command-line.
 Tools that get cluster credentials generate a context related to the name of the cluster.

 Tools that behave as such include: